Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Datasets

+The second market is the Spanish OMIE market.
+This market is also very often analyzed in the literature \citep[for example][]{bar:etal:09,gar:car:san:15,cia:mar:nas:23,lip:uni:wer:24,uni:24}.
+It is interesting for analysis because of the rapid increase in the share of renewable energy, for example, the installed capacity of solar power generation increased from 6500 MW in 2015 to 18500 MW in 2023.
+The data have been collected from the transparency platform and include two time series with an hourly resolution (see the bottom panel of Figure \ref{fig:data1}): \begin{itemize}\itemsep 0pt \item day-ahead marginal electricity prices for Spain, \item day-ahead total load forecasts for Spain. \end{itemize} It had a very narrow admissible price range of [0, 180] EUR, until the second half of 2021, then it was changed to [-500 and 3000] EUR.

-All time series span 2922 days, ranging from 1.1.2015 to 31.12.2022.
-The missing or doubled values (corresponding to the time change) were replaced by the average of the closest observations for the missing hours and the arithmetic mean of the two values for doubled hours.
+All time series cover 3287 days from 1.1.2015 to 31.12.2023.
+Missing or duplicated values (corresponding to the time changes) were replaced by the average of the closest observations for missing hours and the arithmetic mean of the two values for duplicated hours.

-Four datasets from major energy markets were chosen to demonstrate the robustness of the proposed method and its ability to fit into various time series.
-The price series structure of all, but especially the three European markets, showed significant changes over the eight-year period considered, as shown in Figure \ref{fig:data1}.
-The beginning of 2020 and the emergence of the COVID-19 pandemic, followed by the 2022 Russian invasion of Ukraine, brought about significant changes in the dynamics of electricity prices.
-The price volatility increased significantly in the years 2020-2022 due to COVID-19 and unstable political situations in Eastern Europe.
-To enable a better analysis of the performance of the proposed forecasting models the prediction accuracy was tested on two sub-periods lasting respectively till the end of 2019 and from the beginning of 2020.
+The selection of these two datasets from major European energy markets serves to underscore the robustness of the proposed method and its applicability to different time series.
+In particular, both datasets exhibit significant changes in the price series structure over the nine-year time period, as illustrated in Figure \ref{fig:data1}.
+The onset of the COVID-19 pandemic in 2020, followed by the Russian invasion of Ukraine in 2022, led to significant shifts in electricity price dynamics.